bio-tools/biotoolsDocs/curators_guide.rst

 .. note::
    - an EDAM Operation concept URL and / or term are specified, e.g. "Multiple sequence alignment", http://edamontology.org/operation_0492.

+- specify the primary operations performed by this function of the tool

 Data type (input and output data)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 **Type of primary input / output data (if any), e.g. 'Protein sequences'**